Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 Moving farther away from the shock cone, we see greater differences both between and among pairs of observers.
 The pair of observers at $-90^\circ$ from (i.e., $90^\circ$ east of) the shock origin exhibit increased fluxes associated with the shock passage on connected streams, but the arrival times are delayed due to propagation from the acceleration region.
-The 1.0-au observer is well enough connected to the shock front and the shocked region that it records extended elevated fluxes of protons with energies up to 100 MeV.
-The 0.5-au observer records an initial peak in protons with energies up to 50 MeV, but the high-energy protons quickly stream past and, though the shocked region is able to produce a secondary peak in protons with energies up to 10 MeV, this observer does not record significant fluxes of higher-energy protons until high-energy backstreaming protons pass its location near the end of the simulation.
+The 1.0-au observer is well enough connected to the shock front and the shocked region that it records extended elevated fluxes of protons with energies up to 50 MeV.
+The 0.5-au observer records an initial peak in protons with energies up to 50 MeV, but the high-energy protons quickly stream past and, though the shocked region is able to produce a secondary peak in protons with energies up to 10 MeV, this observer does not record significant fluxes of 100-MeV protons until partway through day 5 of the simulation.
+This late increase is most likely due to perpendicular diffusion.
 One final point of interest is that the peak in 1-MeV protons at 1.0~au lags the peak in higher-energy protons by at least a day.
 This appears to be due to a combination of delayed acceleration at nodes on the eastern edge of the shock cone, which later connect to that observer's location, and the time necessary to propagate to that location after the streams have rotated.